 (a) that a condition of serious abuse or neglect (including abandonment) exists, and

-(b) that, as a result of that condition, removal of the child is necessary in order to avoid the risk of death or serious physical injury of the child, and
+(b) that, as a result of that condition, removal of the child is necessary in order to avoid the risk of death or serious physical injury to the child, and

 (c) that the nature of the emergency is such that there is inadequate time to seek a court order for removal.

 (3) If an emergency removal occurs, the removing social worker shall on the next working day make a written report which shall state the reason(s) for such removal, shall be reviewed by the Supervisor, and shall thereafter be filed in court together with a petition pursuant to M.G.L. c.
-119, s.
-24.
+119, § 24.

-4.30: Assignment of Second or Subsequent Reports for Investigation
+4.28: Assignment of Second or Subsequent Reports for Response

-In the event that a second or subsequent report is received and screened in on an open case or any case which has been closed during the previous twelve months, the Department shall not assign such report for investigation to any social worker who has had any previous responsibility for the case, unless a second report is received and screened in during the investigation of the initial report (in which case the same social worker may be assigned to investigate both reports) or unless there is no social worker meeting the foregoing description among the staff of the office in question.
+In the event that a second or subsequent report is received and screened in involving the same child(ren) or caregiver during an open response, the same worker will be assigned and the response will be incorporated into the currently open response, unless the Area Director/Designee determines a different worker should be assigned due to the timing of the subsequent report or the nature of the subsequent report..

-4.31: Time Frames for Completion of Investigation
+4.29: Time Frames for Completion of Response

-(1) The investigation of all "emergency reports" shall commence within two hours of initial contact and shall be completed within five working days after receipt of the report by the Department.
-The results of the investigation shall be in writing, transcribed onto a "51B" standard investigation form, as established by the Department.
+(1) The response to all "emergency reports" shall commence within two hours of receipt of the report by the Department and shall be completed within five working days.
+The results of the response shall be in writing, transcribed onto a "51B" standard response form, as established by the Department, which may be electronic.

-(2) The investigation of all "non-emergency reports" shall commence within two working days of initial contact and shall be completed within 15 working days following the receipt of the report by the Department.
-The results of the investigation shall be in writing, transcribed onto a "51B" standard investigation form, as established by the Department.
+(2) The response to all "non-emergency reports" shall commence within two working days of receipt of the report by the Department and shall be completed within 15 working days, unless extended in accordance with the Department’s Protective Intake Policy. .
+The results of the response shall be in writing, transcribed onto a "51B" standard response form, as established by the Department, which may be electronic.

-4.32: Decision to Support/Unsupport a Report
+4.30: Response Decision

-(1) After completion of its 51B investigation, the Department shall make a determination as to whether the allegations in the report received are "supported" or "unsupported".
+(1) After completion of its 51B response , the Department shall make a determination as to whether the allegations in the report should be found to be "supported" ,” substantiated concern” or "unsupported".

 (2) To support a report means that

-the Department has reasonable cause to believe that an incident (reported or discovered during the investigation) of abuse or neglect by a caretaker did occur.
-To support a report does not mean that the Department has made any finding with regard to the perpetrator(s) of the reported incident or abuse or neglect.
-It simply means that there is reasonable cause to believe that some caretaker did inflict abuse or neglect upon the child in question.
-“Reasonable Cause to believe” means a collection of facts, knowledge or observations which tend to support or are consistent with the allegations, and when viewed in light of the surrounding circumstances and credibility of persons providing information, would lead one to conclude that a child has been abused or neglected.
+the Department has reasonable cause to believe that a child was abused or neglected (reported or discovered during the response).
+“Reasonable cause to believe” means a collection of facts, knowledge or observations which tend to support or are consistent with the allegations, and when viewed in light of the surrounding circumstances and credibility of persons providing information, would lead one to conclude that a child has been abused or neglected; and

+the actions or inactions of the parent or a caregiver place the child in danger or pose substantial risk to the child’s safety or well-being or the person responsible for the abuse or neglect was responsible for the child being a victim of sexual exploitation or human trafficking.
+To support a report does not mean that the Department has made any finding with regard to the identity of the perpetrator(s) of the reported incident or abuse or neglect.
+It simply means that there is reasonable cause to believe that some caregiver (or other person for victims of sexual exploration or human trafficking) did inflict abuse or neglect upon the child in question.

 Factors to consider include, but are not limited to, the following: direct disclosure by the child(ren) or caretaker; physical evidence of injury or harm; observable behavioral indicators; corroboration by collaterals (e.g., professionals, credible family members); and the social worker and supervisor’s clinical base of knowledge.